Lexie-yw/Software-Engineering-Work/README.md

 ﻿# Little Planet
-Little Planet is a habbit forming app, helping you track your progress and visualize your achievement through a collecting card game (CCG).
+Little Planet is a habit forming app, helping you track your progress and visualize your achievement through a collecting card game (CCG).
 Time to develop your perseverance and build your own planet!
 ## Team Member (Group19)
 - Hao Yang (nt20519@bristol.ac.uk)